junrenwang/foodflowproject/manuscript.md

 ## Result

 ### Random Forest
-Through GridSearching, the hyperparameters we select is max depth (20) and number of estimators (50).
+Through GridSearching, the hyperparameters we selected is 20 for max depth of tree and 50 for number of independent tree.
-Figure @  shows the estimation results.
+Figure @fig:image2 shows the estimation results.
 The validation $r^2$ is 0.86.
 RF model shows the better performance for the large flow.

 ![Random Forest Prediction Result.](images/RFestimationresults.png){#fig:image2}

 Figure @fig:image3 shows the importance of features on this bilateral food flow regression problem.

 The red bars are the importance of the forest with inter-trees variability.
 As expected, commodity type, gdp of importors and gdp of exporters are informative.
 Surprisingly, distance and year shows less impact on the regressiom results.

 ![Random Forest Feature Importance.](images/features importance.png){#fig:image3}

 ### Baseline